Free lunch: Fiends

 The nearly indigent "free lunch fiend" was a recognized social type.
-An 1872 New York Times story about "loafers and free-lunch men" who "toil not, neither do they spin, yet they 'get along'", visiting saloons, trying to bum drinks from strangers: "Should this inexplicable lunch-fiend not happen to be called to drink, he devours whatever he can, and, while the bartender is occupied, tries to escape unnoticed."
+An 1872 New York Times story about "loafers and free-lunch men" who "toil not, neither do they spin, yet they 'get along, visiting saloons, trying to bum drinks from strangers: "Should this inexplicable lunch-fiend not happen to be called to drink, he devours whatever he can, and, while the bartender is occupied, tries to escape unnoticed."

 In American saloon bars from the late 19th century until Prohibition, bouncers had, in addition to their role of removing drunks who were too intoxicated to keep buying drinks, fighters, and troublemakers, the role of protecting the saloon's free buffet.
 To attract business, "... many saloons lured customers with offers of a "free lunch"—usually well salted to inspire drinking, and the saloon "bouncer" was generally on hand to discourage [those with too] hearty appetites".

+Tad Dorgan's comic strip Indoor Sports, from March 1, 1916, depicting a man who constantly eats the free lunch.